• Skip to primary navigation

 I appreciate your time and concern in considering my application for the Job Title position at Company Name.

 I’ve taken another position and am no longer available for yours.
-I sincerely request that our job interview on Date be canceled.
+I sincerely request that our job interview on the Date be cancelled.

 I regret any inconvenience this has caused and wish Company Name continued success.